-- Scholarship lotteries (scholarships students can find online using databases and other tools)
+- Scholarship databases (scholarships students can find online using databases and other tools)

 In my experience, a large majority of scholarship funds that students receive come from the college they ultimately attend.
 The good news is that students qualify for most of these scholarships by simply applying to the school and, in some cases, completing the school’s financial aid requirements.

 With these scholarships, schools will generally let students know if they qualify for them at the same time the school lets the student know if they are admitted.
 However, some students are awarded institutional scholarships at a later time as funds become available (ie, other students that were initially awarded a scholarship turn down the school to go elsewhere, freeing up money for other students).

 Given the nature of institutional scholarships, I advise families to focus on their admissions applications and meeting financial aid deadlines as these are the forms schools use to evaluate and consider recipients of institutional scholarships.

 While a majority of these institutional scholarships are applied for simply by completing your admissions and financial aid applications, some schools do have separate requirements for their scholarships.
 For this reason, I recommend families research scholarships provided by the schools they are considering.
 This may sound like an arduous process, but all it usually takes is a quick Google search for “University Name Scholarships.”
 For example, search ‘University of North Carolina scholarships,’ and the first result takes you to a page with information on the school’s scholarships and how to apply.

 If you still feel like this process is too confusing or that you don’t have the time for it, Financial Aid Coach will complete this process for you.
 Email firstname.lastname@example.org to discuss more.